 As a response to these challenges, this thesis navigates through the complex terrain of optimizing data movement operations.
-Central to this exploration is the introduction of the Intel Data Streaming Accelerator (Intel DSA).
-This groundbreaking technology plays a pivotal role in enhancing streaming data movement operations across various applications.
-Understanding the architecture and functionality of Intel DSA becomes paramount in the context of addressing the challenges presented by NUMA.
+Central to this exploration is the introduction of the DSA.
+This technology plays a pivotal role in enhancing streaming data movement operations across various applications.
+Understanding the architecture and functionality of Intel DSA becomes paramount in the context of addressing the challenges presented by this new form of Non Uniform Memory Architecture (NUMA).

 The main objectives of this thesis are twofold.
 Firstly, a comprehensive analysis and characterization of the Intel DSA architecture is undertaken.
-This involves a deep dive into the intricacies of Intel DSA and its role in optimizing data movement operations.
-Secondly, the focus extends to the application of Intel DSA in the domain-specific context of QdP.
-This thesis aims to explore how Intel DSA can be strategically utilized to address the challenges posed by heterogeneous memory systems, providing insights into the integration of data streaming acceleration with intelligent prefetching.
+Secondly, the focus extends to the application of DSA in the domain-specific context of Query-driven Prefetching (QdP) to accelerate database queries [2].
+This thesis aims to explore how DSA can be strategically utilized to address the challenges posed by heterogeneous memory systems, providing insights into the integration of data streaming acceleration with intelligent prefetching.